openvinotoolkit/anomalib/src/anomalib/models/efficientad/README.md

 Fast anomaly segmentation algorithm that consists of a distilled pre-trained teacher model, a student model and an autoencoder.
 It detects local anomalies via the teacher-student discrepany and global anomalies via the student-autoencoder discrepancy.

 ### Feature Extraction
+Features are extracted from a pre-trained teacher model and used to train a student model and an autoencoder model.
+To hinder the student from imitating the teacher on anomalies, Imagenet images are used in the loss function.

 ### Anomaly Detection

-Anomalies are detected as the difference in output feature maps between the trained teacher, student and autoencoder.
+Anomalies are detected as the difference in output feature maps between the student model and the autoencoder model.

 ## Usage